Soon after I announced my pregnancy to friends far and near, I started getting questions about whether or not I've started on the nursery.

 Of course I said yes, so she led me up the staircase to her and her husband's bedroom.
 She then proceeded to show me a small bassinet next to the bed, along with the smallest shelf possible with only a few diapers (I'm assuming cloth, because I don't ever remember seeing disposables sold anywhere in the country) and one small bottle of baby powder.

-I vaguely remember seeing a small pile of clothes -- the key word being small
+I vaguely remember seeing a small pile of clothes -- the key word being small.

 Photos by my fabulous friend, Angie, taken about four weeks ago.
+(I am a LOT bigger now!) |

 That was IT.